 - 1 teaspoon chaat masala

 - A dash of tamarind chutney

-- 2 tbsp cooking oil
+- 3-4 tablespoon cooking oil

 - Boil, peel and halve the baby potatoes.

 - Once the potatoes are fried, add the lemon juice and mix well.

 - Arrange the baby potatoes on a plate and drizzle the tamarind chutney on top.
 Garnish with chopped cilantro.